-Residential aged care in Queensland can be search for online with our aged care directory.
+Residential aged care in Queensland can be searched for online with our comprehensive aged care directory.

-You can also search for aged care facilities in Brisbane, you'll be able to search by the level of care, region and can also take a virtual tour of some of the properties.
+You can also search for aged care homes in Brisbane, and refine your search by the level of care, region and can also take a virtual tour of some of the properties.

 Where do I start?

-If you're new to aged care, our comprehensive Understanding Aged Care Guide will give you everything you need to know about navigating the aged care system.
+If you're new to aged care, our comprehensive Understanding Aged Care Guide will give you everything you need to know about navigating the aged care system in Australia.